mtlynch/mtlynch.io/_posts/2018-11-09-good-developers-bad-tests.md

                                  url_downloader)
 ```

-There are design smells here.
-It accesses the `user_database` directly, but its next parameter is `privilege_manager`, a wrapper for `privilege_database`.
-Why is `AccountManager` operating on two different layers of abstraction?
+`AccountManager` accesses the `user_database` directly, but its next parameter is `privilege_manager`, a wrapper for `privilege_database`.
+Why is it operating on two different layers of abstraction?
 And what is it doing with a "URL downloader?"
 That certainly seems conceptually distant from its other two parameters.

-In this case, refactoring `AccountManager` solves the root problem whereas helper methods would merely bury the symptoms.
-A more cohesive interface makes the class more straightforward to use in both test and production code.
+In this case, refactoring `AccountManager` solves the root problem whereas adding helper methods would merely bury the symptoms.

-**When there's repetitive test code, eliminate it with clean interfaces before adding test helper methods.**
+**When tempted to write test helper methods, try refactoring your production code instead.**
 {: .notice--info}

 # If you need helper methods, write them responsibly

 You don't always have the freedom to tear apart a production class for testability.
 Sometimes, helper methods are your only choice, so when you need them, write them well.

 An effective helper method supports the principle of "keep the reader in your test function."
-It's okay to extract boilerplate code into a helper function as long as the reader can ignore it without losing understanding of the test.
+It's okay to extract boilerplate code into a helper function as long as it doesn't degrade the reader's understanding of the test.

 Specifically, helper methods should **not**: